 Bruising and brief redness are rarely encountered.
 Bumpiness in the area of injection is considerably more rare with Juvederm™ than with Restylane, but it still happens every once in a while.
 There are no known serious adverse effects associated with the use of Juvederm™.

-Like Restylane, Juvederm™ dissolves evenly and uniformly.
+No. Like Restylane, Juvederm™ dissolves evenly and uniformly.
 Bumps do not form.
 The area injected will go back to looking exactly the same as it did prior to injection.
 There will be no loose skin, the lips will not develop extra lines, and the skin will not look stretched out.

+Absolutely not.
 When Juvederm™ dissolves, it is excreted from the body and does not leave even a trace behind.